vando026/surgeon/docs/1-Paths-to-datasets.md

 ```

 The first example is for February 16, 2023; the second example is for the
 16th and 17th day of that month.
+Therefore, the day
+parameter can take an Int or List[Int].
 The year defaults to the current year, so you can
 omit it as long as the parameters are in the order of month then day.
-The day
-parameter can take an Int or List[Int].

 ```scala mdoc
 val daily3 = Daily(2, List(16, 17))
 daily3.toString
 ```

-For the parquet hourly session summary data, use the `Hourly` class.
+For the PbSS hourly data, use the `Hourly` class:

 ```scala mdoc
 val hourly = Hourly(year = 2023, month = 2, days = 14, hours = 2)